Change Data Capture (CDC) Setup

 max_replication_slots = 10

 Deploy the CDC connector with a minimal resource footprint.
 Configure heartbeat intervals to maintain replication slot activity during idle periods.
 Select snapshot modes carefully; initial captures full state while never assumes pre-existing data.
+Engine-specific log access varies: row-based binlog handling for MySQL is covered in the MySQL connector setup, and oplog-based change streams for document stores in the MongoDB connector setup.

 This streaming approach eliminates synchronization gaps inherent in Batch vs Streaming Ingestion workflows.
 CPU overhead typically remains below 3% on the primary node when parsing is offloaded to a dedicated connector host.